Jun 29 2009

 Jun 15 2009

 Generic niceness is a dangerous trait to give a character–particularly the protagonist.
 First, it’s probably not very interesting if the character is always agreeable and only does things that the audience is meant to sympathize with.
 That reduces the potential for conflict.
 In practice, a character that’s 100% nice is usually boring and/or a Mary Sue.
+Here are some traits that suggest that the character may have issues with generic niceness.

 *I think non-antagonists would probably work better here because an antagonist conflicting with a hero for being too nice would probably be one-dimensionally unsympathetic.
 A conflict with a relatively sympathetic character would probably develop the protagonist more and be more emotionally interesting.
 For further details here, please see #5 in How to Fix Mary Sues.